If you are wondering what tennis trading is, how to do it and if you can make money from it then you are in the right place.

 To counteract this it is often suggested to check the weather for the day at the particular tennis event you are trading.
 If rain looks likely you could literally take a rain check on that particular tournament ?

 In theory, tennis is quite an easy sport to corrupt since you might only need to influence one player to throw a match in order to make a profit.
-There have been numerous reports of matches being fixed in tennis even as recently as in January 2019.
+There have been numerous reports of matches being fixed in tennis in January 2019.

 It is important to keep in mind that the majority of corrupt or fixed matches will usually be in the lower levels of the sport and the higher the rankings of the players the more likely you are to be trading a fair match.